Severe storms to strike the South again as millions in Texas could see damaging winds and hail - KTVZ

 Six of the seven tornado reports recorded Thursday were across the Florida Panhandle, while one was in southwestern Georgia.

-The two storm systems hitting the US on Friday have put about 56 million people in the South and Mid-Atlantic under thunderstorm risks.
+The two storm systems hitting the US on Friday have put more than 50 million people in the South and mid-Atlantic under thunderstorm risks.

-The various levels of threats extend across the entire eastern half of Texas.
+The various levels of threats extend across the entire eastern half of Texas, where storms should develop this afternoon.
+There’s a threat of tornadoes before the storms form a line and race across the eastern part of the state in the evening.

+Storms forming across North Texas, including the Dallas area, this afternoon will have the greatest threat to produce a few tornadoes.

+By the evening, the threat will transition to more of a damaging wind risk, which could lead to widespread power outages.

 As for the Southeast, there’s a marginal risk for thunderstorms stretching from South Florida northward to Virginia.
 The warned area includes Miami, Jacksonville and Tampa in Florida; Savannah, Georgia; Charleston and Raleigh in the Carolinas; and Roanoke, Virginia.